Jan and Jędrzej Śniadecki Street, Bydgoszcz: Tenement at 20, corner with Pomorska Street

 August Freitwald, a master shoemaker owned this building which address was then Elisabethstraße 50, also landlord of Nr.18.

-The architecture of Nr.20 mirrors somehow the one of the tenement across the street at Nr.18: main differences are located on the corner with a grand pediment crowning the top and a large bay window-balcony over the main entry.
+The architecture of Nr.20 largely mirrors the tenement across the street at Nr.18: main differences are located on the corner with a grand pediment crowning the top and a large bay window-balcony over the main entry.
 The topping pediment has a globe with the house completion date.